cmkushnir/NMSPakViewer/README.md

 On startup:
 - Loads the paths of all game and mod .pak files.
-- For each .pak file extract the manifest and build an in-memory entry tree.
+- For each .pak file extract the manifest and build an in-memory item tree.
-- Merge all game .pak entry trees.
+- Merge all game .pak item trees.

 For Steam versions of the game the app should find the game folder automatically.
 For other cases the user is prompted to select the game folder.